telerik/winforms-docs/tools/visual-style-builder/working-with-visual-style-builder/saving-and-loading-theme-files.md

 *<ThemeName>_Repository.xml*

->If you chose *not* to save certain files, you should keep in mind that the Visual Style Builder does not currently keep track of changes in separate theme files and therefore if you close the Visual Style Builder after saving, any unchecked files will not be saved.
+>note If you chose *not* to save certain files, you should keep in mind that the Visual Style Builder does not currently keep track of changes in separate theme files and therefore if you close the Visual Style Builder after saving, any unchecked files will not be saved.
+>

 __Save as a theme package__